LeonHelileo/lab-repo/README.md

 # Laboratory

-Laboratory is about to learn, create something new and build yourself.
+Laboratory is about to learn, create something new and build yourself!